 - Acting for Achim Beck in his claim against CIBC in four successfully contested hearings in the 42-year old’s high-profile age discrimination claim.
 The case was reported on the front page of the Financial Times.

 - Acting for Paul Ryb in his whistleblowing claim against Nomura.
 The case was ultimately settled on confidential terms but an interim hearing attracted reporting in the Times, Financial Times and Daily Telegraph.

-The Legal 500 describes Gareth as “an unrelenting opponent”, a “fierce negotiator”, “able to sniff out the weakness on the other side” and “a flawless lawyer”.
-It lists Gareth as one of the leading individuals in the whole employment law field and has done so for a number of years.
+The Legal 500 also includes Gareth as one of its “leading individuals” for work for senior employees.
+It describes Gareth as “an unrelenting opponent”, a “fierce negotiator”, “able to sniff out the weakness on the other side” and “a flawless lawyer”.

 Gareth was cited as one of only two employment lawyers in The Lawyer Magazine’s ‘Hot 100 Lawyers to Watch’.

 Gareth lives in Muswell Hill with his family.
 When he is not working, he plays football, watches Arsenal, runs, cycles, swims, hikes, reads and socialises.